eapearson/kbase-ui-proxier/README.md

 ## Using it

-The one line wonder, which builds the proxier and starts it with the dev configuration:
+The one line wonder, which builds the proxy and starts it with the dev configuration:

 ```bash
 make env=dev